 Montgomery, AL 36109

-Applications will be reviewed by the Legacy Program Committee and representatives from the host agencies to determine which applications meet the criteria for a personal interview.
-Students who qualify for an interview MUST be available for an April interview date.
-After the interview process is complete, applicants will be notified by mid-May as to whether or not they received a position.
+Applications will be reviewed by the Legacy Program Committee to determine which applications meet the criteria for acceptance.
+Applicants will be notified in June as to whether or not they received a position.

-- Conduct 8 – 10 week internship between May 27 and August 31, 2016 (Dates to be determined by host agency)
+- Conduct 8 – 10-week internship between June 1 and August 31, 2019 (Dates to be determined by host agency)

 - Two reflection papers on internship experience (One due at mid-term, another after completion of internship)